paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Label Attribute

 One of the challenges of using generic scriptable objects is the often uninformative labels in the inspector.
-In this truncated example below, we have a generic class with a variable that can only be set in the inspector. `Stringer` inherits from it, but by using an attribute decorator `Labels`, I can rename the field to something more meaningful.
+In this truncated example below, we have a generic class with a variable for the inspector. `Stringer` inherits from it, but by using an attribute decorator `Labels`, I can rename the field to something more meaningful.

 In the generic class where you have ***Inspector*** fields you want to rename, give them a `[Label]` attribute.
 In the concrete classes, use the `Labels(before, after, ...)` class attribute decorator with entries that match the before and after label value.